 While reading, I started building my index.
 Whenever I came across a topic that seemed like it could turn into a tricky exam question, I added it to the list.
 The format was simple but effective:

 Reading and indexing the books didn’t take too much time, definitely not as much as the labs.
 And I can’t recommend the labs enough.
-Doing them at least twice, and don’t just rushing through them it’s a game changer.
+Doing them at least twice, and not just rushing through them, is a game changer.
 It’s incredibly helpful to understand why you’re running each command, what the output means, and how it connects to the topic.
 In my opinion, the labs are where theory meets real-world application.
-If the books teach you what, the labs teach you how.
-Taking the actual exam, honestly felt like a well-structured exercise and not a real exam.
-Thanks to the experience I gained through the labs, NetWars, and the final CTF.
+If the books teach you the what, the labs teach you the how.
+Taking the actual exam honestly felt like a well-structured exercise and not a real exam, thanks to the experience I gained through the labs, NetWars, and the final CTF.

 In the end I can say the course covers a wide range of topics and gives a solid starting point for exploring different areas of cybersecurity.
 It’s not advanced, but it teaches the basics well.
-The focus is more on attack techniques than defense, which actually makes it useful for blue teamers since it shows how attackers act and how to prevent their action.
+The focus is more on attack techniques than defense, which actually makes it useful for blue teamers since it shows how attackers act and how to prevent those actions.